kiafar/dzcropper/README.md

 * __cropperOptions__: Cropper options.
 If you override the cropper ready function, onCropperReady will not work.
 * __mainTemplate__: Main dropzone template to be injected into the current selected element.
 * __modalTemplate__: Cropzone template, currently implemented as bootstrap template.
-* __onDropzoneReady__: Callback to call when dropzone is instantiated.
+* __onDropzoneReady__: Callback when dropzone is instantiated.
 Dropzone instance is passed to this function.
-* __onCropperReady__: Callback to call when cropper is instantiated.
+* __onCropperReady__: Callback when cropper is instantiated.
 Cropper instance is passed to this function.
+* __onMaxFileReached__: Callback when maximum number of files reached and new file is added, max num is passed to this function.
+* __onMaxDimentionReached__: Callback when maximum dimentions is breached. current image height and width and maxFiles are passed to this function.
+* __onFileAdded__: Callback when a cropped file is added, before upload starts.
+Cropped file is passed to this function.
+* __onFileRemoved__: Callback when a file being removed by user.
+The file is passed to this function.
+* __onSuccess__: Callback when a file is successfully uploaded.
+The file is passed to this function.

 ## Credits